demis001/puticr/docs/source/installation.rst

     puticr_cli  -o outdir2 -f testData/raw -l 6 -c 12  -L 0.3 -U 0.7  --indexed=yes --refGenome=mm10.fa --refGenomeDir=YOURPATH/mm10ref/

 To run gamet cells samples (oocytes and sperm) that expected (100% methylation call).
 We haven't provided the oocytes and sperm test data.
-The file is similar to the test data.
+The files are similar to the test data provided.
-Please rename the file as oocyte_*.fastq.gz and sperm_*.fastq.gz in its separate directory.
+Please rename the files as oocyte.*.fastq.gz and sperm.*.fastq.gz in its separate directory.

 .. code-block:: console